anthonyharrison/sbom-manager/README.md

 Once a repository is created, SBOM files can be added.
 The following types of SBOMs are supported:

-  - SPDX (Tag/Value format compatible with version SPDX 2.2).
+  - SPDX (Tag/Value format or JSON format compatible with version SPDX 2.2).
-  - CycloneDX (XML format).
+  - CycloneDX (XML format or JSON format compatible with CycloneDX version 1.4).
   - CSV where the file is a set of lines containing vendor, product, version entries.
   - DIR which is a file containing a directory listing of filenames.
 To create a directory file on a Linux based system, the following command can be used `find . -type f > dir_list`

 The type of SBOM to be added is specified using the `--type` parameter.
+JSON formatted SBOMs should have a `.json` file extension.

 A SPDX tag/value file will be generated, if required, for each SBOM file which is added to the repository.

 The `--project` parameter is intended to be used to allow for filtering of SBOMs when querying for data.